 The terms of reference for this study are to fulfill the requirements of the Protocol for the specialist assessment and minimum report content requirements of environmental impacts on agricultural resources by onshore wind and/or solar photovoltaic energy generation facilities where the electricity output is 20 megawatts or more, gazetted on 20 March 2020 in GN 320 (in terms of Sections 24(5)(A) and (H) and 44 of NEMA, 1998).

-The terms of reference for an Agricultural Agro-Ecosystem Specialist Assessment, as stipulated in the protocol, are listed below, and the section number of this report which fulfils each stipulation is given after it in brackets.
+The terms of reference for an Agricultural Agro-Ecosystem Specialist Assessment, as copied exactly from the protocol, are listed in the table below, and included, is the place in this report where each is addressed.